-Backed by sand dunes tufted with wild grass, at low tide there is a vast amount of sand to enjoy and large areas of rock pools and caves are uncovered which are great for kids to explore.
+Backed by sand dunes tufted with wild grass, at low tide there is a vast amount of sand to enjoy and large areas of rock pools are uncovered around Strap Rocks, which are great for kids to explore.

 Gwithian provides consistent, quality waves suitable for all surfing abilities.
 It conveniently gets gradually bigger the further towards Godrevy you go - so you can find a wave to suit your ability.
 On a good day expect long walling lefts and rights with the possiblility of a few barrels thrown in at low tide.
 Optimum conditions are medium sized north coast swell and southerly round to easterly winds (south east is directly offshore).

 Did you know?

 Towans is the Cornish word for sand dunes.
 Here at Gwithian the towans are some of the biggest in Cornwall and hidden in amongst them is a remnant of Cornwall’s industrial past.
 Upton Towans, known locally as Dynamite Towans, used to be home to the National Explosives Company.